Project Ocean Watch Planning Team

 Michael Sutton, Ocean Conservation Leader

-Michael Sutton is an internationally respected, innovative ocean conservation leader with extensive experience in environmental advocacy, global campaigns, public policy, and nonprofit governance.
-Mike served as a member of the California Fish and Game Commission, where he was instrumental in creating the nation’s largest network of marine protected areas.
-Mike held the role of Vice President of the Monterey Bay Aquarium where he founded the Center for the Future of the Oceans.
-Before that, Mike helped establish ocean conservation programs at the David and Lucile Packard Foundation and the World Wildlife Fund.
+Michael Sutton is an internationally respected ocean conservation leader with extensive experience in public policy, environmental advocacy, global campaigns and nonprofit governance.
+Mike currently serves as Executive Director of the Goldman Environmental Foundation.
+He was also a member of the California Fish & Game Commission, where he helped create the nation’s largest network of marine protected areas.
+Mike founded the Center for the Future of the Oceans and helped establish ocean conservation programs at The David and Lucile Packard Foundation and The World Wildlife Fund.

 Rob Lippincott, Media, Technology, Education Expert